anujpratap12/lane-detection-app/README.md

 # Lane Detection Android App

-An Android application that performs real-time lane detection using computer vision techniques with OpenCV.
+This project is an Android application that detects road lanes using computer vision techniques with OpenCV.
+It processes camera frames and highlights lane boundaries in real time.

-The application processes camera frames, detects road lane boundaries, and highlights them to demonstrate how lane detection works in autonomous driving systems.
+The goal of this project was to understand how lane detection works in autonomous driving and driver assistance systems.

 ---

-## Overview

-Lane detection is an important component of Advanced Driver Assistance Systems (ADAS) used in modern vehicles.
-This project demonstrates how computer vision techniques can be implemented on Android devices to detect road lanes in real time.

-The application uses OpenCV to process camera frames, perform edge detection, and identify lane markings on the road.

----

-## Features
+## Technologies Used

-- Real-time lane detection from camera input
-- Edge detection using OpenCV
-- Lane line detection and visualization
-- Android-based implementation
+- Java
-- Lightweight mobile computer vision application

----

-## Tech Stack

 - Android Studio
-- Java
 - OpenCV
 - Computer Vision
 - Android SDK